Save up to 25%… Shop Our Birthday Sale Now!

 What’s unique about this mushroom?

-Interestingly, the “veil” of this mushroom and its funky smell work in tandem for the same ultimate purpose: reproduction.
-The mushroom cap is covered in smelly mucus that contains its spores.
 The smell attracts crawling insects from the forest floor, and the lattice of the “veil” helps them climb up to the cap.
-The spores stick to these insects and then get dispersed so the mushroom continues to populate the ecosystem.
+The spores stick to these insects and then get dispersed so that the mushrooms continue populating the ecosystem.

 What useful properties does this mushroom have?

-Traditional Chinese medicine has used the veiled lady mushroom to address a plethora of health conditions, and its medicinal value is beginning to be recognized by researchers as well.
-Early studies revealed that it may reduce excessive acid in the body and low-density lipoprotein (bad cholesterol) while increasing high-density lipoprotein (good cholesterol) (25).
+Early studies revealed that it may reduce excessive acid in the body and low-density lipoprotein (bad cholesterol) while increasing high-density lipoprotein (good cholesterol) [25].
 Like many other medicinal mushrooms, it can help support the immune system and promote healthy inflammatory responses.

-This weird mushroom is a delicacy in Chinese cuisine.
-It’s dried before cooking, and then its slimy cap is discarded.
+This weird mushroom is a delicacy in Chinese cuisine where it’s dried before cooking, and then its slimy cap is discarded.
 The drying and cooking process neutralizes the smell, and the taste is described as sweet and savory.
-The veiled lady is often added to soups or cooked with meat and vegetables.

 bioluminescence mushrooms

-Fungi that glow in the dark perplexed scientists until 2015 when researchers finally discovered the purpose behind the luminescence of these weird mushrooms.
+Fungi that glow in the dark perplexed scientists until 2015 when researchers finally discovered the purpose behind the luminescence of these unique mushrooms.
 The Ghost mushroom (Omphalotus nidiformis) seen here was photographed at Thirlmere lakes National park, Australia.

 Where does this weird mushroom grow?